BasicWolf/sphinx-testify/docs/source/index.rst

 =====

-``Testify`` provides a Sphinx directive, which verifies whether the given unit tests succeeded and fails the documentation build otherwise.
+``Testify`` provides a Sphinx directive, which verifies whether the given test succeeded and fails the documentation build otherwise.

 For example, consider a test which verifies that only registered users